 There are two parts to the Multilingual App Toolkit 4.0 (MAT 4.0), each with its own installer.

-- Multilingual App Toolkit 4.0 Extension for Visual Studio 2017.
-This contains the MAT 4.0 extension for Visual Studio 2017, in the form of a .vsix installer.
+- Multilingual App Toolkit 4.0 Extension for Visual Studio 2017 and later.
+This contains the MAT 4.0 extension for Visual Studio 2019, in the form of a .vsix installer.

 - Multilingual App Toolkit 4.0 Editor.
 This contains the MAT 4.0 standalone Multilingual Editor tool, in the form of an .msi installer.
 It also includes the MAT 4.0 extension for Visual Studio 2015 and for Visual Studio 2013.

-If you use Visual Studio 2017, then download and run both installers, one after the other.
+If you use Visual Studio 2017 or Visual Studio 2019, then download and run both installers, one after the other.
 If you use Visual Studio 2015 or Visual Studio 2013, then download and run the .msi installer.

 Step 3.
 Enable the Multilingual App Toolkit for your project